-The release of the trigger finger: In this procedure, the tendon that is stuck in the tunnel is released to enable it to retract to normal position.
+The release of the trigger finger: In this procedure, the tendon that is stuck in the tunnel is released to enable it to retract to its normal position.

 Tendon Repair: In this surgical procedure, undamaged tendons from other fingers are partially taken to repair the damaged tendons.
 The rough edges of the bones are smoothened to avoid further damage.
 This surgery is more successful when done at the earliest stage of the injury.
-The healing of repaired tendon can take more than six weeks.
+The healing of the repaired tendon can take more than six weeks.
 The use of the operated hand should be restricted to enable a quicker recovery.

 Ganglion surgery: Ganglions are cysts formed when the synovial fluid from the joints of bones, move into the tendon sheath and become thick to form a cyst.
 They are commonly found on the wrists and fingers.
 These ganglions can be hard when pressed and do not allow the fingers to move freely, the shape and position of the fingers get abnormally changed.
-Arthritis is the common cause for this disorder.
+Arthritis is the common cause of this disorder.